conduktor/conduktor-docs/docs/platform/navigation/data-quality/index.md

 Once a policy is created, you are able to view the linked rule(s), the target(s) of the policy and change the [actions](#actions) of the policy.
 You can also view the violations as they have occurred if you have reporting enabled, otherwise you will only have the counts available.

-:::info Toggling Block Action
+:::info[Enabling block action]
-As the Block action has the ability to stop data from being sent to the requested topic, the user **must** confirm that that this is what they desire by entering `"BLOCK"` when prompted by the modal.
+Since the **Block** action has the ability to **stop data from being sent** to the requested topic, you have to confirm this by entering 'BLOCK' when prompted.
+Conversely, to disable the blocking, enter 'UNBLOCK' when prompted.

-The inverse is also true, and as such the user must enter `"UNBLOCK"` when attempting to disable this action.
 :::

 ## Troubleshoot